sowens23/CS-F311/README.md

 # Week-14
 [Top](#TOP)
+## 2023-12-01
+  ### External Data
+  - External storage is usually accessed in sizable chunks called blocks.
+  - Sorting and storing large tables externally are the considerations of data on external storage we are concerned about
+  - General Purpose Stable Merges are what we like
+  - Hash Tables and Self-Balancing Search Trees are possible implementations for external Tables
+    - Open hashing, or Red-Black trees work nicely for in-memory blocks, but they require too many blocks for external data
+  - B-Trees work nice for large nodes, B+-Trees also make a linear function, a little faster.
+    - Each Key in a B+-Tree is duplicated to the first entry in the child node to make traversing a bit easier (You don't have to retreat to the parent to get to the next child section)
+  ### Introduction to Graphs
+  - A graph consists of vertices and edges.
+    - In a weighted graph, each has contains a weight (or cost)
+    - In a directed graph, or Digraph, edges on a graph contain direction and are called arcs
+  - Adjacency matric is a 2D array containing values 0's and 1's.
+The y and x both represent all nodes in a graph.
+For each connection, the intersection of the two nodes in the matrix will contain a 1.
+  - An Adjacency list of arrays containing all nodes in the graph, containing labels of each node that that node is connected to.
+  $\begin{bmatrix}X\\Y\end{bmatrix}$
+  -
 ## 2023-11-29
   ### Thoughts on Assignment 8
   - Part a: We will be writing a program that takes a total count of all unique words in a text document